ahrasis/Internet-Speed-Test/README.md

 Components: main
 Signed-By: /usr/share/keyrings/ookla_speedtest-cli-archive-keyring.gpg" | sudo tee -a /etc/apt/sources.list.d/ookla_speedtest-cli.sources
 ```

+Yes, you need to use jammy instead of noble according to [an Ookla article](https://support.ookla.com/hc/en-us/articles/32139787616141-Ubuntu-24-04-noble).

 # Using This Script
 To use this script, simply copy and run in your terminal as root user: